 We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response such as fibromyalgia ("FM").
 Overactive immune response related to activation of tissue resident Herpes Simplex Virus-1 ("HSV-1") has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel disease ("IBS"), chronic fatigue syndrome and functional somatic syndrome, all of which are characterized by a waxing and waning manifestation of disease.
 While not completely understood, there is general agreement in the medical community that activation of HSV-1 is triggered by some form of environmental and/or health stressor.
-Our lead product, which we have named IMC-1, is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
+Our lead product candidate, which we have named IMC-1, is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
 IMC-1 represents a novel combination antiviral therapy designed to synergistically suppress HSV-1 activation and replication, with the end goal of reducing viral mediated disease burden.

 IMC-1 combines two specific mechanisms of action purposely designed to inhibit HSV-1 activation and replication, thereby keeping HSV-1 in a latent (dormant) state or "down-regulating" HSV-1 from a lytic (active) state back to latency.
 The famciclovir component of IMC-1 inhibits viral DNA replication and thus inhibits upregulation of the HSV-1 virus.
-The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") and to a lesser degree COX-1, enzymes used by HSV-1 to amplify or accelerate its own replication.
+The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") and to a lesser degree cyclooxegenase-1 ("COX-1"), enzymes used by HSV-1 to amplify or accelerate its own replication.
 We are unaware of any other antivirals in development for the treatment of FM specifically used to inhibit both HSV-1 activation and subsequent HSV-1 replication, with the goal of keeping tissue resident HSV-1 tissue in a latent state.
-We believe this novel approach was a germane consideration in FDA designating IMC-1 for fast-track review status for the treatment of FM.
-IMC-1 has also been granted a synergy patent based on the fact that neither of the individual components has proven effective in the management of fibromyalgia, yet the combination therapy generated a result that is greater than the sum of its parts.
+We believe this novel approach was a germane consideration in the U.S. Food and Drug Administration ("FDA") designating IMC-1 for fast-track review status for the treatment of FM.
+IMC-1 has also been granted a synergy patent based on the fact that neither of the individual components has proven effective in the management of FM, yet the combination therapy generated a result that is greater than the sum of its parts.

 In June 2021, we announced the dosing of our first patient in our Phase 2b clinical trial in FM, known as the FORTRESS study (an abbreviation of and stands for Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of HSV-1).
-We are presently enrolling 460 female FM patients aged 18 to 65, who will be randomized 1-to-1 either to IMC-1 or placebo, all of whom have been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for fibromyalgia.
-The primary endpoint for this trial will focus on reduction in pain over time.
-Pain reduction will be measured daily by the NRS 24-hour recall scale via an electronic diary that the patient will use at home.
-In addition to assessing the fibromyalgia patients pain reduction; we will also assess IMC-1's ability to improve symptoms of fatigue, sleep disturbance, improvements in overall global health status and improved patient function.
-We project top line results in mid 2022.
-We have also commenced our chronic toxicology studies to support chronic administration of IMC-1 in forward clinical development.
+We are presently enrolling 460 female FM patients aged 18 to 65, who will be randomized 1-to-1 either to IMC-1 or placebo, all of whom have been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for FM.
+The primary endpoint for our FORTRESS study will focus on reduction in pain over time.
+Pain reduction will be measured daily by the numeric rating scale ("NRS") 24-hour recall scale via an electronic diary that the patient will use at home.
+In addition to assessing the FM patients pain reduction, we will also assess IMC-1's ability to improve symptoms of fatigue, sleep disturbance, improvements in overall global health status and improved patient function.
+We have enrolled approximately 40% of patients thus far in the trial and project top line results from FORTRESS in Q3 2022.
+In parallel to the FORTRESS study, our chronic toxicology studies in two species are progressing as planned.
+These studies are required by regulatory authorities to support chronic administration of IMC-1 in forward clinical development.
+The results of our chronic toxicology program are timed to complete in Q3 2022 as well.